Two Husbands & Their Wives

 "Anyone who loves their father or mother more than me is not worthy of me; anyone who loves their son or daughter more than me is not worthy of me."
 Matthew 10:37

 I'm sorry, but God did not make any "mental state" exceptions for murder in his commandments; men made that loop hole, which they use to snare themselves and others with.
 God's law isn't flexible, so why should we be?
 Christians have a responsibility and commitment to obey God's word, and when we don't, there will be consequences for breaking the bond of our loyalty to God.
-Our ultimate comfort in times of trouble comes in remaining loyal to our faithful God, not in the shaky loyalties we make with other human beings.
+Our ultimate comfort in times of trouble comes in remaining loyal to our faithful God, not trusting in the shaky loyalties we make with other human beings.
 Where is the surviving family's and friend's sense of betrayal in all of this?
 I know it's there, seething just under the surface of all that sadness.
 The suicide betrayed family loyalty, as well as loyalty to God, and that hurts a great deal, so we should not deny it, or bury it under layers of guilt.

 Then there are those souls who have attempted suicide, maybe even before they came to Christ, who will now try to placate and pander to the feelings of the suicide's family members in an attempt to comfort them (or themselves really), either by out right saying, or implying that the deceased is in heaven by playing the two cards of: "God is merciful " or "we just don't' know the circumstances."
 Whether these well meaning harbingers of lying comfort and false doctrine know it or not, they are advocating self-murder, and putting the feelings of the surviving family members above the truth - another form of compromised loyalty.

 The person who commits the selfish act of suicide, is only loyal to them self, not to their loved ones, and certainly not to God, who says murder is a sin punishable by the eternal fires of Gehenna.
 Selfishness has many disguises, it's up to us to police that destructive attitude that we give safe harbor to, but if we are not honest with our own self on a regular basis, then how can we ever be honest with anyone else?
 How can we change what needs changing, or ask for help when we need it, and even accept it?
+A stunning lack of honestly is found in liars, and guess where they will end up?

 And a person who makes the suicide a martyr, is not loyal to the Lord either.
 For surely, the "victim" knew the intent of the murderer, and did nothing to stop it.
 Which makes them an accomplice, and thus, as guilty as the murderer.
 Well now, "cough...gag" that was another bitter pill to swallow!